PaulNovack/Boxes-CPP-SSDB-WebApplication/README.md

 Another experiment creating a highly scaleable JSON API Web Application (Boxes) with C++, SSDB and React.

 * Utilizing C++ Web servers, sticky sessions and in memory session state persistance.
+Sticky sessions allows Web Application servers to maintain state in memory rather than in memcache, database or redis etc.
 * User data sharded on SSDB instances as a data store for persistence.
 * React framework for UI.